sugarcoat/sugarcoat/README.md

 Type: `String`
 Optional: `true`
-Default: `main.hbs` (provided by Sugarcoat).
+Default: `main.hbs` (provided by Sugarcoat)
+Relative: `template.cwd`

-Path (relative to `template.cwd`, if provided) to the Handlebars layout that will define the layout of the site.
+Path to the Handlebars layout that will define the layout of the site.

 ### `template.partials` ###

 Type: [Standardized File Format](#standardized-file-format)
 Optional: `true`
 Default: See [templating](#templating) for a list of Sugarcoat's provided partials.
+Relative: `template.cwd`

-Partial file(s) (relative to `template.cwd`) to register with Handlebars.
+Partial file(s) to register with Handlebars.
 If any partials use a [reserved name](#reserved-partial-names), the respective partial will override the one provided by Sugarcoat.
 If you choose to include an object or an array of objects, you must include a `src` and `options`.
 If you do not choose to include options through an object, Sugarcoat will default it's glob options to `nodir: true`.

 ### `template.assets` ###

 Type: [Standardized File Format](#standardized-file-format)
 Optional: `true`
 Default: `sugarcoat`
+Relative: `template.cwd`

-Static asset file(s) (relative to `template.cwd`) to copy to `settings.dest`.
+Static asset file(s) to copy to `settings.dest`.
 If you would like to use Sugarcoat's default pattern library assets, as well as your own, just include `sugarcoat` in the asset array.

 ### `prefix.assets` ###

 Type: [Standardized File Format](#standardized-file-format)
 Optional: `true`
 Default: `null`
+Relative: `settings.cwd`

-CSS file(s) (relative to `settings.cwd`) you wish Sugarcoat to prefix with a selector.
+CSS file(s) you wish Sugarcoat to prefix with a selector.
 The newly scoped stylesheets will be placed into a `<link>` tag in Sugarcoat's `head.hbs` partial.

 ### `prefix.selector` ###